-Also called low T, it is a term used by doctors to describe an abnormal level of the hormone testosterone.
+Also called low T, it is a term used by doctors to describe an abnormal hormone testosterone level.

-When properly measured, low testosterone is considered to be below 300 ng / dl in male patients, although some clinicians suggest that the normal range is 270-1070 ng / dl.
+When properly measured, low testosterone is considered below 300 ng/dl in male patients, although some clinicians suggest that the normal range is 270-1070 ng/dl.

 Other terms for low T include hypogonadism (primary, secondary, and tertiary, depending on the cause of the low T) and testosterone deficiency (TD).

-Testosterone is a steroid hormone produced in the adrenal glands of both sexes and in the testes of men and the ovaries of women.
+Testosterone is a steroid hormone produced in the adrenal glands of both sexes and the testes of men’s and women’s ovaries.

-Testosterone is largely responsible for the formation and maintenance of male sexual characteristics, including the increased bone and muscle development seen in men.
+Testosterone is mainly responsible for the formation and maintenance of male sexual characteristics, including the increased bone and muscle development seen in men.

-Although the vast majority of low testosterone problems center on adult men, low T is not limited to adult men.
-However, the definition and characterization of low T in women is less clear than in adult men.
+Although most low testosterone problems center on adult men, low T is not limited to adult men.
+However, the definition and characterization of low T in women are less clear than in adult men.